oadpoaw/oadpoaw/README.md

 - Self taught, Full Stack Developer
 - Started coding since **2016**
 - Willing to learn new things all the time, and work in teams 😄
+- Currently learning Bachelor of Science in Information Technology

 ## Website Portfolio